idnzozkan/coffee-land/README.md

 # CoffeeLand

-A simple React.js app that displays some coffee information from a fake database using fake data.
+A simple React.js app that displays some coffee information from a fake database using dummy data.
 It is possible to see filtered results using search and category filters.

 ## Installation